cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/092-game-theory-ir.md

 Because all countries don't want to get attacked first, it is possible all actors will arming themselves because they want to take the advantages (if it leads to war)

 ---

+{% include sim_game_theory.html %}

+### Interactive Learning
+{% include flashcards.html term1="Game Theory" def1="Analyzing interactions between individuals or groups in strategic situations" term2="Prisoner's Dilemma" def2="A situation where rational individuals may not cooperate for mutual benefit" term3="Cooperation" def3="Actors working together to achieve a common goal" term4="Defection" def4="Actors choosing not to cooperate to gain an advantage" %}

+### Knowledge Check
+{% include quiz.html id="quiz_092_game_theory_ir" question="What is the main idea of the Prisoner's Dilemma in game theory?" opt1="Two rational individuals always cooperate for mutual benefit" opt2="Two rational individuals may not cooperate even if it's in their best interest" opt3="One rational individual always defects to gain an advantage" opt4="Game theory only applies to non-strategic situations" correct="2" %}